a common idea

 Bic: triobebb (xxx)

-At least one month (30 days) before you leave, send an email to firstname.lastname@example.org with mentioning of your decision to leave the commons.
+At least one month (30 days) before you leave, please send an email to firstname.lastname@example.org mentioning your decision for leaving the commons.
 Preferably, invite an other artist to the commons to replace you, but be aware that the commons is not obliged to accept the person you invited.
 You can also temporarily leave the commons for a while and join again later, if then there are still spaces available.